c3lang/c3docs-old/docs/arrays.md

 Internally the layout of a slice is guaranteed to be `struct { <type>* ptr; usz len; }`.

-There is a built in struct `std::core::runtime::SubArrayContainer` which has the exact data layout of the fat array pointers.
+There is a built-in struct `std::core::runtime::SubArrayContainer` which has the exact data layout of the fat array pointers.
 It is defined to be

     struct SubArrayContainer
     {